BarisAlbayrakIEEE/StructuralAnalysis/README.md

 I will present a sample UML diagram for the DAG which is more readable and traceable:
 ![Sample UML for the DAG](./uml/DAG.png)

+#### 4.2.2.
+The CS in Python <a id='sec422'></a>

+[The CS in C++](#sec421) section introduced a detail description about the design of the CS.
+Hence, I will skip some of the discussions in this section.
+An important point to note here is that in this section I will follow the SoA strategy described in [Software Architecture](#sec3) section.

+#### 4.2.3.
+The CS in Java <a id='sec423'></a>

+[The CS in C++](#sec421) section introduced a detail description about the design of the CS.
+Hence, I will skip some of the discussions in this section.
+An important point to note here is that in this section I will follow the SoA strategy described in [Software Architecture](#sec3) section.

 ### 4.3.
 The Solver Pack (SP) <a id='sec43'></a>

-The design of the SP is based on a single behaviour: performing the analytical strength calculations.
+The design of the SP is based on a single behaviour: performing the analytical calculations for a structural analysis.
 The design strategy would be based on the FOD approach for the efficiency.
 The companies would have libraries already existing for the strength calculations.
 The FOD strategy would allow involving the already existing libraries easily.